 Federal legislation known as the Non-Admitted and Reinsurance Reform Act of 2010 (NRRA) became effective July 21, 2011.
 The legislation preempted much of Vermont’s statutory authority over Surplus Lines companies.
 Accordingly, Vermont’s statute has been updated to be consistent with NRRA.
-The Department of Banking, Insurance, Securities and Health Care Administration (BISHCA) no longer maintains a list of admitted Surplus Lines insurers.
+The Department of Financial Regulation (DFR) no longer maintains a list of admitted Surplus Lines insurers.

 Under NRRA and Vermont statute (8 V.S.A, Chapter 138, §5026 as amended), a Vermont surplus lines broker is responsible for placing policies with any insurer that the broker determines qualifies as either:

-Although Vermont’s amended statute permits BISHCA to publish a list of insurers meeting one of the qualifications listed above, there are no plans to do so at this time.
+Although Vermont’s amended statute permits DFR to publish a list of insurers meeting one of the qualifications listed above, there are no plans to do so at this time.

-For further information on NRRA, refer to BISHCA’s Insurance Bulletin 163-“Non-Admitted Insurance Reform”.
+For further information on NRRA, refer to DFR’s Insurance Bulletin 163-“Non-Admitted Insurance Reform”.